It is a common misconception that employees receive severance whereas those who are characterized as contractors don’t.

 While Courts will consider how the parties viewed their relationship as well as any written evidence to that effect, this does not end the inquiry.
 Instead, courts consider a non-exhaustive list of factors, including whether the:

-- employer had a level of control over the worker’s activities;
+- the employer had a level of control over the worker’s activities;

-- worker could hire his or her own helpers;
+- the worker could hire his or her own helpers;

-- worker had a degree of financial risk;
+- the worker had a degree of financial risk;

-- worker worked exclusively for the employer; and
+- the worker worked exclusively for the employer; and

-- worker had an opportunity for profit in the performance of their tasks.
+- the worker had an opportunity for profit in the performance of their tasks.